The complete Orrery- How to Make an Orrery (6/9/18)

 What follows is a chronicle I made during the design and construction of the Orrery.
-It’s fairly long, but would be pretty helpful to anyone else who might like to make one.
+It’s fairly long, but should be pretty helpful to anyone else who might like to make an Orrery of their own.
+I made the Orrery in a Steampunk Style and could be mounted on a ceiling for someone looking for a unique Steampunk Decor element in a room.
+So let’s see How to make an Orrery.

 Looking around for a new project I thought it would be fun to build an Orrery solar system model.
 An Orrery is a mechanical model of the solar system.
 Using gears it will rotate the planets through there orbits at the relative rates seen in astronomical observation.
 The image below is a picture of a typical Orrey.